 If two or more candidates will score equal marks in NEET 2017 result, the tie breaker rule for admissions under NEET 2017 which will be followed is as given below.

-CBSE will declare NEET 2017 Cut off along with NEET result on June 8.
-Candidates can check the table below for previous year NEET Cut off under 15% All India Quota seats:
+CBSE has declared the NEET 2017 Cut off along with the NEET 2017 result result on June 23.
+Candidates can check the table below for the 2017 NEET Cut off under 15% All India Quota seats:

-NEET cut off under 15% All India Quota seats
+NEET 2017 Cut off under 15% All India Quota seats

 No of candidates